hyphacoop/one.compost.digital/content/pieces/repairing-the-broken-links/index.md

 description: Just because we figure out who we are online doesn't mean we can easily hold on to our digital pasts.
 How do we understand the unfolding of our virtual selves, when they're contantly destroyed by the platforms that they once called home?
 tableOfContentsImageUrl: ./images/title-images/annie-700x350.jpg
 titleImageUrl: ./images/title-images/annie-700x350.jpg
+titleImageCaption: We live on a mote of dust.
 endingImageUrl: ./images/angelica-gifs/mantis_computer.gif
 footnotesUrl: "footnotes.json"
 ---